 - Honey – preferably local and raw

-- Apple cider vinegar – preferably organic if you can get it
+- Apple cider vinegar – preferably organic and with the mother if you can get it

 - Jar with lid

 - Either a plastic lid or use a sheet of waxed paper in between the lid and the jar